ei-grad/check-expiring-certs/README.md

 Check Expiring Certs
 ====================

-This is a simple program to warn if SSL certificate on specified host is to expire in a week.
+Warn if SSL certificate on specified host is to expire in a week.

 Install
 -------